swcarpentry/python-novice-inflammation/_episodes/03-loop.md

 Curie
 Darwin
 Turing
-after the loop, name is 'Turing'
+after the loop, name is Turing
 ~~~
 {: .output}